A People That Dwells Alone?

 Main Essay

-How shall I curse, whom God hath not cursed?
-Or how shall I defy, whom the Lord has not defied?
-From the top of the rocks I see Him, and from the hills I behold Him: lo, it is a people that dwells alone, not reckoned among the nations.
+How can I curse whom God has not cursed?
+How can I denounce whom the Lord has not denounced?
+From the top of the rocks I see them, and from the hills I gaze down: a people that dwells alone; not reckoned among the nations.

 Num.
 23:8-9